MaibornWolff/SecObserve/docs/getting_started/upgrading.md

 * There will be specific upgrade instructions if necessary, e.g. when there are new configuration parameters.

+## Release 1.21.0

+**Breaking changes**

+* There was a typo in severities, where there was a missing "n" in "Unknown".
+This has been fixed in the code as well as in the data.
+If you use the severity "Unknown" in API calls, you need to change it from "Unkown" to "Unknown".

 ## Release 1.18.0

 **Breaking changes**